electric-sql/electric/docs/deployment/digital-ocean.md

 This guide covers two scenarios:

-  1. Deploying Electric sync service to the App Platform.
+  1. deploying the Electric sync service to the App Platform
-  2. Deploying Electric sync service to a Droplet.
+  2. deploying the Electric sync service to a Droplet

 Make sure you have a [DigitalOcean account](https://cloud.digitalocean.com/registrations/new) with [billing activated](https://cloud.digitalocean.com/account/billing) before proceeding.